symphonyoss/symphony-java-client/README.md

 * MessageML utilities
     * Support for command line processing
     * Conversion from MessageML to Text
-* Exposure of underlying Symphony clients:
+* Exposure of underlying Symphony bindings:
     * Authentication, Users, Presence, Streams, Datafeed, RoomMembership, Connections, Attachments
+* Lazy cache for user data.
+Can also be extended to custom cache solutions.
 **Administration features are currently not supported in the library. (future work)**